01 of 08

 03 of 08

-3. For those of you who would rather spend the day shopping, State Street is the heart of Newburyport's fashion center, with more shops along side streets and squares that branch off this retail thoroughfare.
+3. For those of you who would rather spend the day shopping, State Street is the heart of Newburyport's fashion center, with more shops along side streets and squares that branch off from this retail thoroughfare.
 With everything from bookstores to boutiques, Newburyport offers an eclectic array of merchandise.
 For the latest fashion trends, be sure to check out Bobbles & Lace, located at 22 Pleasant Street, or Farley's of Newburyport (47 State Street) for the gentlemen.
 If your passion is vintage goods, be sure to visit one of the many antique shops scattered throughout the city.
-One of my favorite places to browse is Oldies Marketplace on Water Street right by the boardwalk.Continue to 4 of 8 below.
+One of the best places to browse is Oldies Marketplace on Water Street right by the boardwalk.Continue to 4 of 8 below.

 04 of 08

-Newburyport's Top Summer Event
+Attend Newburyport's Top Summer Event

 4. The biggest summer happening in Newburyport is the annual Yankee Homecoming celebration.
 This is a family-friendly event that runs throughout the day and evening for about a week.
 Visitors can enjoy everything from arts and crafts to an endless line-up of food vendors and even a Lighted Boat Parade and a Bed Race.
 Live music performances in the evening draw crowds, and the fireworks by the waterfront at the end of the festivities are always a highlight.Continue to 5 of 8 below.